John Saunders was called to the bar in 1972 and practised as a barrister specialising in criminal and licensing cases. He became a QC in 1991.

 He has been involved in training Judges in Africa, particularly in conducting and managing terrorist trials and given similar training in Trinidad.
 He has been involved in training Judges in Mexico and has lectured in Europe on aspects of the criminal law and parole.

-Since November 2016 John has been Vice Chairman of the Parole Board of England and Wales and has been very involved in the issues arising from the Worboys case.
+From November 2016 to January 2020 John was the Vice Chairman of the Parole Board of England and Wales and has been very involved in the issues arising from the Worboys case.

 From October 2016 to July 2017 he was a visiting fellow at Magdalen College Oxford carrying out research into various aspects of the criminal law.